extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

 Workflows
 =========

-DC Fabric Automation Suite includes turnkey automations required to provision, validate and troubleshoot data center networks spanning Day 0 and Day n activities.
+DC Fabric Automation Suite includes turnkey automations required to provision, validate and troubleshoot data center networks spanning Day-0 and Day-N activities.
 Designed to work with multiple data center architectures such as IP Fabric, IP Fabric with EVPN overlay, VCS Fabric as well as multiple device families such as VDX, SLX.

 This is a reference documentation organized around key usecases as outlined below.
 These can be used as independent workflows, or tied together to form more complex workflows.
 They can be manually triggered, or they can be tied to :doc:`sensors </sensors>` using rules.